|Let us help you run your business.|

 But, what is Comet?
 Simply stated, Comet is an exceptionally versatile computing environment for business and web applications.
 Some might refer to Comet as an “application server.”
-Designed for Windows PC’s as well as Microsoft and Novell networks, Comet includes a multi-tasking runtime component and a high-speed database engine.
-It certainly makes sense, then, that Comet serves as the platform for a large library of established software applications.
+Designed for Windows PC’s Comet includes a multi-tasking runtime component and a high-speed database engine.
+It certainly makes sense, then, that Comet serves as the platform for a large library of established software applications..

 Comet is very flexible.
 It can run as a standalone system, in a local area network, in a wide area network, and on the Internet.
 One of Comet’s notable strengths is its remote application processing, which is accomplished with CometAnywhere and/or eComet.

 Comet is also a respected software development platform.
 Application programming for the Comet environment, for packaged applications as well as customized systems, is done using Signature’s Internet Basic compiler language.
-Database exploration and reporting is enhanced with two powerful tools.
-The Reporter is a report program generator, and C•VIEW is an advanced data mining tool.
+Database exploration and reporting is enhanced with the Reporter, a report program generator.
 To assist in the configuration and management of a Comet system, Comet includes a full suite of utility programs.

 A Bit of History